vtl-28/stuck-on-a-concept/README.md

 ## 🧐 Problem Statement <a name = "problem_statement"></a>

-This project is intended to solve a problem faced by SE students enrolled in the ALX SE programme.
-The problem is that a lot of students enrolled in the SE programme are new to programming and often have a difficult time getting support to complete the difficult projects and tasks assigned to the students.
+This project aims to address a problem faced by students enrolled in the ALX SE program.
+Many new programming students struggle to find support for completing the challenging projects and tasks assigned to them.
+This often leads to frustration and, unfortunately, dropping out of the program.

-And as a result, unfortunately, drop out of the programme.
-This project will give struggling SE students the support they need to complete projects and tasks by allowing them to post about coding challenges they facing in order to seek help solving them, and by also searching for answers to problems they are facing that maybe other students have also faced and managed to solve
+This project provides SE students with the support they need to complete their projects and tasks.
+It allows them to post about the coding challenges they are facing to seek help and to search for solutions to problems that other students may have encountered and solved.

-- What the Portfolio Project will not solve: This project will not reduce the staggering number of students failing to complete this programme
+- What the Portfolio Project will not solve: This project will not address the high number of students failing to complete the program.
+While it aims to provide support and resources for students facing challenges, it does not guarantee a reduction in the overall dropout rate.
 - Who the Portfolio Project will help and/or who the users will be: This project will help students enrolled in the ALX SE programme

           RISK